ImpulseAdventure/GUIslice-Builder/README.md

 - Added Style options to Checkbox and Radio Buttons.

 #### Changes for 0.14.b005
-Support for Teensy fonts.
-Support for flash based Slider control.
-Support for new controls, Toggle Button and Seekbar, both have RAM and Flash based version of GUIslice API.
-Added Style options to Checkbox and Radio Buttons.
+Support for Teensy fonts, Flash based Slider control and New controls, Toggle Button and Seekbar, both have RAM and Flash based version of GUIslice API.
+Also added Style options to Checkbox and Radio Buttons.

 #### Bug Fixes 0.14.b005
  - Bug No. 170 Project Tab, screen sz not used when placing or aligning widgets on screen